Livistona mariae: Taxonomy

 In 2004 the authors preparing a treatment of Australian populations of the family Arecaceae for the Flora of Australia, published a note that they would now follow Rodd's interpretation.
 In his 2009 monograph on the entire genus Livistona, however, John Leslie Dowe, one of the authors mentioned, once again recognised L. rigida as an independent species, rejecting Rodd's interpretation for the time being because he had stated it was provisional, and because he noted a number of morphological differences.
+Plants of the World Online treats subsp. rigida and subsp. occidentalis as distinct species, L. rigida and L. nasmophila.

 Research that concluded a human agency introduced the plants to the area has resulted in changes to the population's taxonomic treatment and, consequently, required reappraisal of their conservation status as a species naturalised around 15,000 years ago rather than an endemic persisting since the Miocene era.

 Description

 A palm tree with shallow roots and large hairless fronds that are slightly waxy at the underside.

 The height of the plant may be over twenty metres, with leaves over four metres on long petioles of a similar length.
 The base of the tree becomes wider and raised at an advanced age, the trunk gently tapers to a narrower width toward the crown.

 A description of the larger groves of this tree, which had been bypassed by the Giles expedition, was provided by a minister at Hermannsburg community.